BIC®, the UK’s leading brand in writing instruments, is pleased to announce it has a corporate sponsorship of the National Handwriting Association.

 BIC appreciates that one size does not necessarily fit all and therefore specialises in a range of colouring and writing instruments for different age groups.

-Young children at the 0-1 key stage level can benefit from BIC® Kids Learners range – a collection of ball point pens and pencils specially designed to help kids with their handwriting.
-This range of writing tools has been designed for four to eight year olds by a panel of expert psychomotor therapist and ergonomists, in order to facilitate the writing learning process.
+Young children at the 0–1 key stage level can benefit from BIC® Kids Learners range – a collection of ball point pens and pencils specially designed to help kids with their handwriting.
+This range of writing tools has been designed for 4 to 8 year olds by a panel of expert psychomotor therapist and ergonomists, in order to facilitate the writing learning process.

-Further support can be found at BICKids.co.uk, a useful resource for teachers, parents and kids nationwide, offering fun activities, advice and a Teachers’ Corner complete with lesson plans.
+Further support can be found at BICKids.com/uk, a useful resource for teachers, parents and kids nationwide, offering fun activities, advice and a Teachers’ Corner complete with lesson plans.

 Older children at 2–5 key stage level also need handwriting support.
 The recent BIC Revision Report found that 61% of teachers reported a deterioration in handwriting in the last five years, with nine in ten noticing a rise in the use of tech among students during that time frame too.